alexmicic/FireChat-Google-Firebase-chat-app/README.md

 # FireChat project
-Small and simple chat application that combine Google Firebase live database and authentication with React on the frontend.
+Small and simple chat application that combines Google Firebase live database and authentication with React on the frontend.

 ## Technologies used